 A multilayer feedforward neural network is an interconnection of perceptrons in which data and calculations flow in a single direction, from the input data to the outputs.
 The number of layers in a neural network is the number of layers of perceptrons.
 The simplest neural network is one with a single input layer and an output layer of perceptrons.
 The network in Figure 13-7 illustrates this type of network.
 Technically, this is referred to as a one-layer feedforward network with two outputs because the output layer is the only layer with an activation calculation.

-In this single-layer feedforward neural network, the network’s inputs are directly connected to the output layer perceptrons, Z1 and Z2
+In this single-layer feedforward neural network, the network’s inputs are directly connected to the output layer perceptrons, Z1 and Z2.

 The output perceptrons use activation functions, g1 and g2, to produce the outputs Y1 and Y2.